w3c/sdw-sosa-ssn/README.md

 This is a repository for the <a href="https://www.w3.org/2021/sdw/">Spatial Data on the Web Working Group</a>, a collaborative project between <a href="http://www.w3.org/">W3C</a> and <a href="http://www.opengeospatial.org/">OGC</a>.

+This repository has been factored out as a submodule of the original repository at [https://github.com/w3c/sdw](https://github.com/w3c/sdw)

 The repo is used for developing editors drafts of some of the Working Group's <a href="https://www.w3.org/2021/10/sdw-charter.html#deliverables">deliverables</a> and related resources, in particular:

 <dl>